CDSoft/luax/doc/luax.md

 - MacOS (x86_64, aarch64)
 - Windows (x86_64)

-`luax` can « compile[^1] » scripts from and to any of these platforms.

-`luaxc` compiles[^2] scripts into a single executable containing the LuaX runtime and the Lua scripts.
-The target platform can be explicitly specified to cross-compile scripts for a supported platform.
+`luax` can compile scripts from and to any of these platforms.
+It can produce scripts that can run everywhere Lua or LuaX is installed as well as standalone executables containing the LuaX runtime and the Lua scripts.
+The target platform can be explicitly specified to cross-compile[^1] scripts for a supported platform.

 ## Getting in touch